 Role of the Board

-The PVWD Board is managed by five Sub-District Board Chairmen, a Board Chairman and an additional member who represents the Province as a Provincial Appointee.
+The PVWD Board is managed by six Sub-District Board Chairs, a Board Chairperson and an additional member who represents the Province as a Provincial Appointee.
 Each Rural Municipality within the district appoints two people to the sub-district, only one of who may be a councilor.
 The entire board meets in March each year for our Annual General Meeting (AGM) and decides who will be the chairman and vice-chairman of the sub-district.
 When one of the sub-district chairmen is elected chairman of the district board, that sub-district shall appoint a second member to sit on the district board and serve as sub-district chairman.